I’m a big believer in EOS, the Entrepreneurial Operating System. It’s a framework that helps companies get aligned, stay accountable, and grow.

 - (–) Needs improvement

-Their manager did the same, and during the review, they compared notes.
+Their manager did the same.
+During the review, they’d compare notes.

-No one got all pluses, ever.
-That was expected.
-Often the conversation would center around values like Entrepreneurial Spirit or Growth Focused.
-Where could they improve?
-What new skill did they want to develop?
-What processes might be outdated, ready to streamline, delegate, or automate?
+No one ever got all pluses.
+That was normal.
+Expected, even.
+The conversations usually centered around things like Entrepreneurial Spirit or Growth Focused.
+Where could they stretch?
+What new skill did they want to learn?
+What outdated process was ready to be streamlined, delegated, or ditched altogether?

 It wasn’t a checkbox.
-It was a conversation.
+It was a real conversation about growth.

 Culture Before and After Core Values

-We had a strong culture even before adopting EOS and defining our core values.
-We genuinely enjoyed working together.
+We already had a strong culture before we adopted EOS and defined our values.
+We genuinely liked each other.
 We had a rotating “Fun Czar Committee” that planned quarterly outings and parties.

-On May Day, every team member received a thoughtful gift—things like a quesadilla maker, a homemade ice cream machine, or a chocolate fondue pot.
-(The tradition was started by our CEO’s mother.
+Every May Day, each team member got a thoughtful gift: a quesadilla maker, a homemade ice cream machine, a chocolate fondue pot.
+(Started by our CEO’s mother.
 And yes, they were all food-related.
-That was our thing.)
+It was our thing.)

-Everyone received an annual bonus, no matter what.
+Everyone got an annual bonus.
+No matter what.
 People felt appreciated.
 The culture was already good.

-But when we defined and started living our core values, it pulled everything together.
-It gave structure to what had already been working and helped us protect and scale the culture as we grew.
-Core values gave our team language, alignment, and a shared standard for how we showed up everyday.
+But when we defined and started living our core values everything clicked into place.
+It gave structure to what had already been working.
+It helped us protect the culture and scale it as we grew.
+The values gave our team a shared language, clearer alignment, and a standard for how we showed up every single day.

 How Core Values Fuel Marketing

-Core values aren’t just something to stick on your website or include in a pitch deck.
-When you actually live them, they become one of the most powerful tools you have.
-They help build a strong team, align your culture, and create a brand that feels grounded and believable.
+Core values aren’t just something to stick on your website.
+They become one of your most powerful assets.
+They build a strong team, align your culture, and create a brand that feels grounded and real.

-As CMO, I saw how deeply our values shaped more than just internal behavior.
-They influenced our messaging, the tone we used, and how we communicated with customers.
-When values are present in how your team works, they naturally show up in your marketing.
-There’s no need to force authenticity when it already exists.
+As CMO, I saw firsthand how our values shaped more than just internal behavior.
+They influenced our messaging, our tone, how we talked to customers.
+When values are baked into how your team operates, they naturally show up in your marketing.

-Your brand is not just what you say.
-It’s how your team acts, how your customers feel, and how consistent your experience is from the inside out.
-The stronger the alignment between your internal culture and external brand, the more trust you earn, and the more effective your marketing becomes.
+Your brand isn’t just what you say.
+It’s how your team acts.
+How your customers feel.
+How consistent the experience is from the inside out.
+The tighter the alignment between your internal culture and external brand, the more trust you build, and the more effective your marketing becomes.

 Final Thoughts